mike-babb/seattle_streets/README.md

 The data powering this analysis is a single GeoPackage from the City of Seattle: https://data-seattlecitygis.opendata.arcgis.com/datasets/783fd63545304bdf9d3c5f2065751614_0/explore

 These are the streets in and near the City of Seattle.
-This dataset appears to be updated frequently, so I saved the version I downloaded into the [/data](/data/Street_Network_Database_SND_5117857036965774451.gpkg) folder of this repo.
+This dataset appears to be updated frequently, so I saved the version I downloaded at 2024/11/09 at 5:20 PM into the [/data](/data/Street_Network_Database_SND_5117857036965774451.gpkg) folder of this repo.
-I downloaded a copy of the street network dataset on 2024/11/09 at 5:20 PM.

 # The technique
 Finding discontinuities in Seattle streets is spread across three Jupyter notebooks with two notebooks containing additional analyses.